Inge Heiremans

 Inge Heiremans is a Belgian football striker currently playing for KV Mechelen in the Belgian Second Division.
 She has also played for Rapide Wezemaal and K. Sint-Truidense VV (Belgian First Division), Lindenwood Lions and Jacksonville Dolphins (NCAA), FH (Úrvalsdeild), Tampa Bay Extreme (W-League), VfL Wolfsburg (Bundesliga) and KSK Heist (Super League).
 She first played the European Cup in 2006 with Rapide Wezemaal.
+Heiremans retired in 2018.

-She is a member of the Belgian national team.
+She was a member of the Belgian national team.